essif-lab/framework/docs/terms/knowledge.md

 typeid: knowledge
 stage: draft
 hoverText: "Knowledge: The (intangible) sum of what is known by a specific Party, as well as the familiarity, awareness or understanding of someone or something by that Party."
-glossaryText: "The (intangible) sum of what is known by a specific %%party|party%%, as well as the familiarity, awareness or understanding of someone or something by that %%party|party%%."
+glossaryText: "The (intangible) sum of what is known by a specific %%party^party%%, as well as the familiarity, awareness or understanding of someone or something by that %%party^party%%."
 ---

 ### Short Description